 Repetition is the mother of skill.
-This little gem is as old as the hills and it’s still kicking around.
+This little gem is as old as the hill's and it’s still kicking around.
 Why?
 Because it’s true.

 There are many factors that have to co-exist with repetition for overall success, but repetition is the common denominator in the equation.
 This is why my rehab has been built around this word.
 Repetition, repetition, repetition has been ringing in my ears for the last nine years.
 Repetition.

 I’ve mentioned before that when I had my accident I went back to the infant stages of life and I had to relearn how to do everything again.
-This meant that I had to recapture all the skills that I once had the freedom of utilizing, like walking and talking and wiping my own ass (yes repetition was required to nail this bad boy too).
+This meant that I had to recapture all the skills that I once had the freedom of utilizing, like walking and talking and wiping my own ass (yes repetition was required to nail this one too).

 To recapture the skills of life, I had to repeat the movements over and over and over and over and over and over… ok, that’s enough… and over again.
 Repetition.